nikhilnair31/FORGOR-App/README.md

 Meet FORGOR

 ## To-Do
-- [ ] Look for summary and digest values on init
 - [ ] Update the summary freq code to avoid issues with frequency name vs index on app vs server
 - [ ] Add nudges